Soft-Wired for Growth

 Upon birth, babies begin a developmental journey that will transform them from immobile infants to bipedal toddlers within 12-15 months.
 This crucial window is their opportunity to move in innate, prescribed ways in a sequence optimized for building neuromotor coordination.
 With this highly-evolved pattern, infants gain sustainable strength, coordination, and mobility that lays the foundation for their biomechanical future.
 Whether it’s turning in the direction of a sound, reaching for an object, or talking a first step − these soft-wired neurosensorimotor sequences require no technological intervention − only free-range interaction with a flat surface in a safe environment.

-*For copies of this poster, please reach out.
+*For copies of this poster, please visit our store at Building Your Baby

 Marketing Claims v.
 Research